kcha/unix-stuff/README.md

 unix-utilities
 ==============

-My collection of miscellaneous Unix-related utility scripts
+My collection of miscellaneous Unix-related utility scripts.
+Mostly written in bash, perl, or python.

 Installation
 ------------
     make install

-Scripts get copied from src/ folder to bin/.
+This just copies scripts from src/ folder to bin/.

 Utilities
 ---------